-Using the downloaded reports
+Using the Downloaded Reports

 Edited

 If you like crunching your numbers in a spreadsheet, you can do that by downloading your reports in XLSX/CSV format.
-When you download your reports, we’ll also send you 3 CSV files of raw data.
+When you download your reports, we’ll also send you five CSV files of raw data.
 Make sure you’ve set the date range you require and that you’ve applied any relevant filters before you click the download icon.

-1. Availability data (CSV)
+1. Availability Data (CSV)

-2. Booking data (CSV)
+2. Bookings Data (CSV)

-3. Downtime data (CSV)
+3. Downtime Data (CSV)

-Guru Tip
+Guru tip

 Custom field data for bookings, projects and clients is displayed in the Bookings Data CSV and the Bookings Data tab of the main XLSX spreadsheet.